mcm223/dwa15-spring2018/php/syntax.md

 <img src='https://s3.amazonaws.com/making-the-internet/php-syntax-in-browser@2x.png' style='max-width:626px;' alt='Basics PHP page loaded in the browser'>

-Study each line of the example and note that it...

-Sets 3 variables (an Integer and two Strings):
+Study each line of the example and note that it sets 3 variables (an Integer and two Strings):

 ```php
 $temperature = 75;